onchipuis/Tests_A-Connect/Tensorflow/Models/README.md

 ![Architecture](./DNN_Architecture.jpg "DNN")

+We apply dropout after the batch normalization layer, DropConnect to the first FC layer, and finally we apply A-Connect to both FC layers.
-We have all the models saved(model architecture, weights, and optimizer) and also we have only the model weights saved.
+We have all the model saved (model architecture, weights, and optimizer) and also we have only the model weights saved.
 1. [AConnect full model](aconnect_network.h5)
 2. [AConnect weights](aconnect_nn_weights.h5)
 3. [DropConnect full model](dropconnect_network.h5)